jaronnie/jaronnie/README.md

 ### Hi there 👋, my name is jaronnie

-focus on cloud native
+focus on web3

-- 🔭 I'm looking for a cloud native job and look forward to working with you
-- 🌱 I’m currently learning how to be a great gopher
+- 🌱 I’m currently learning how to be a great web3 engineer
 - 🤔 I’m looking for help with doing some projects with you
 - 📫 How to reach me:
   - my email: jaron@jaronnie.com